 As CS Lewis taught, equality is a necessary fiction in order to create a democratic society.
 But ancient societies had no concept, and people would frequently prostrate themselves before kings, prophets, holy men, and superiors, including those cultures from which Eastern Orthodoxy came.

-In other words, to prostrate oneself before another was not a sign of divine worship, but merely giving proper honor when it is due.
-We see examples of this in the Bible: Abraham bowed before the people of the land, Joseph’s family bowed before him, Absalom bowed (deceptively) before his subjects, Prophet Nathan bowed before King David; a group of prophets bowed before Prophet Elisha due to the anointing upon him.
+Examples of this can be found in the Old Testament.
+Prostrating oneself before another was not a sign of divine worship, but merely giving proper honor when it is due.
+Abraham bowed before the people of the land, Joseph’s family bowed before him, Absalom bowed (deceptively) before his subjects, Prophet Nathan bowed before King David; a group of prophets bowed before Prophet Elisha due to the anointing upon him.
 There are countless other examples

 None of these people were rebuked for their behavior; it was only natural in a vertical society.
 And I agree with St. John of Damascus that “it is just as bad not to offer the honor due to those who are worthy, as it is to offer inappropriate glory to the worthless.”

-Those who have “fought the good fight” and “finished the course before us,” who stand as “a great cloud of witnesses” around us, cheering us on, and praying for us, and who have been divinized by “partaking of the divine nature,” these our friends, our superiors, and to them honor is due.
+Those who have “fought the good fight” and “finished the course before us,” who stand as “a great cloud of witnesses” around us, cheering us on, and praying for us, and who have been divinized by “partaking of the divine nature” – these are our friends, our superiors.
+And to them honor is due.

 We venerate the saints not because of their inherit greatness, but because of Christ’s greatness in them.
 So even as we honor them and kiss their icons, ultimately that honor “passes to the archetype” in Whose image they have been molded through grace and the trials of this life.
 We hope to become like them because they are like Christ, and it is He to Whom all of us are striving and moving.